-Compare the master's Aquaculture and Marine Resource Management with similar study programmes at Wageningen University & Research
+Compare the master's Aquaculture and Marine Resource Management

 The master's Forest and Nature Conservation addresses terrestrial nature whereas Aquaculture and Marine Resource Management studies marine and aquatic nature.
 Both focus on the management of living nature including its sustainable use by humans.